kagd/league-results-parser/README.md

 1. type `git clone https://github.com/kagd/league-results-parser.git`.
 This will pull down the source files to your comp.
 1. type `cd league-results-parser`
 1. type `npm install`.
 This will install all of the dependencies needed for the project to run.
 1. type `npm run build`.
-This is the commnad to build the championship spreadsheets located at `data/parsed`.
+This is the commnad to build the championship spreadsheets located at `data/final`.

+### Notes

+- Data files need to be in the format `camelCaseRaceName-r.json` for race and `camelCaseRaceName-q.json` for qualification.